eric-cc-su/eric-cc-su.github.io/_posts/2015-06-15-why-apple-has-the-mac.md

 computers that have redefined affordability, user interaction, and design in both hardware and design.
 Today, Apple's Mac products are highly competitive against the PC competition thanks to its unique industry defining features such as sleek aluminum bodies, fiercely useful touch-pads and peripherals, high quality screens, and amazing battery life in its laptops.
-These features continue to define Macs as Apple's game changer to the industry, but the core computing function of Macs are what make them irreplaceable in today's digital world.
+These features continue to define Macs as PC game changers, but the core computing function of Macs are what make them irreplaceable in today's digital world.

 ##The PC Industry